nelmio/NelmioApiDocBundle/Resources/doc/areas.rst

         areas:
             path_patterns: [ ^/api ]

-But in fact, this config option is way more powerful and allows you to split your api in several parts.
+But in fact, this config option is way more powerful and allows you to split your documentation in several parts.

 Configuration
 -------------